How Much Does Air Duct Cleaning Cost?

 - Pest removal: Rodents and insects can make their way into an air duct system and create a cozy home.
 They may chew their way into the ductwork, or there may be an unsealed area with easy access.
 Rodent droppings can cause respiratory illness.
 An exterminator costs between $200 and $1,200 to remove mice, rats, or other rodents.
 If there are any droppings within the air duct system, homeowners will want to call one of the best pest control companies, such as Orkin or Terminix.
 A rodent or insect infestation may require more than just a simple duct cleaning.

 - Mold and mildew removal: It’s important to take care of mold in an HVAC system to prevent spores from being circulated throughout the home.
 In addition to air duct cleaning costs, professional mold remediation costs $600 and $2,000.
 Removing mold and mildew involves special equipment, chemicals, and additional time.
 Air duct sanitizing, which can help prevent future mold and mildew growth, costs $100 to $250.
 Homeowners will want to keep in mind that most air duct cleaning doesn’t remove all traces of mold.
-Duct sanitizing involves spraying an antibacterial disinfectant into the ductwork.
-The EPA, insulation experts, and air duct professionals acknowledge that moisture should not be inside fiberglass-lined ductwork.
-If the mold and mildew problem is severe, the air duct cleaning professionals may suggest a specialist to take care of the job.

 Homeowners can expect to pay 25 to 30 percent more for custom-designed ducts.
 The job will take longer than cleaning stock ductwork since the cleaning professionals need to take their time and make sure they do the job right.
 Custom ductwork increases the labor cost and may require specialized tools or techniques.